ta-brook/Bandcamp-DE-project/README.md

 ## Description

-### Status

-*Not Done yet*
-What is more to complete?
-- Move dbt to airflow for completely automate work! [x] Done, next move create dag for those dbt jobs
-    - raw -> gcs (split date) -> bq (each day) -> dbt (each day append?)
-- Complete the airflow docker and put everything under one docker-compose env. this one is due to above tho
-- Create bash script for reproducibility in VM
-- Create Guideline
-- Complete docs

 ### Overview

 This project is ingest data from [Bandcamp sale data](https://components.one/datasets/bandcamp-sales) and create an end-to-end data pipeline.
-The data would be transformed into daily parquet file and stored in datalake.
-Next, the daily batch jobs will consume these data, load to datawarehouse, applies transformations, and displays to the dashboard.
+The data would be transformed into daily parquet file and stored in data lake.
+Next, the daily batch jobs will consume these data, load to data warehouse, applies transformations, and displays to the dashboard.

 ### Architect